Some people experience side effects when taking cannabidiol (CBD) and there are other factors to consider before using CBD oil for pain.

-The human body has an endocannabinoid system (ECS) that receives and translates signals it receives from cannabinoids in the body.
-The body produces some cannabinoids on its own, which are called endocannabinoids.
-The ECS helps regulate functions such as sleep, immune-system responses, and pain.
+The human body has an endocannabinoid system (ECS) that receives and translates signals from cannabinoids.
+It produces some cannabinoids of its own, which are called endocannabinoids.
+The ECS helps to regulate functions such as sleep, immune-system responses, and pain.

-THC produces a "high" feeling by affecting the brain's endocannabinoid receptors.
+When THC enters the body, it produces a "high" feeling by affecting the brain's endocannabinoid receptors.
 This activates the brain's reward system, producing pleasure chemicals such as dopamine.

-CBD is an entirely different compound, and its effects are very complex.
-It is not psychoactive, meaning it does not produce a "high" or change a person's state of mind.
-Instead, it influences the body to use its own endocannabinoids more effectively.
+CBD is an entirely different compound from THC, and its effects are very complex.
+It is not psychoactive, meaning it does not produce a "high" or change a person's state of mind, but it influences the body to use its own endocannabinoids more effectively.

 According to one study posted to Neurotherapeutics, this is because CBD itself does very little to the ECS.
 Instead, it activates or inhibits other compounds in the endocannabinoid system.

-For instance, CBD stops the body from absorbing anandamide, one compound associated with regulating pain.
-Increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels.
+For example, CBD stops the body from absorbing anandamide, a compound associated with regulating pain.
+So, increased levels of anandamide in the bloodstream may reduce the amount of pain a person feels.

 What is CBD oil?

 There are different levels of compounds found in the natural hemp or cannabis plant.
-CBD levels vary depending on how the plant is bred.
+How people breed the plant affects the CBD levels.
 Most CBD oil comes from industrial hemp, which usually has a higher CBD content than marijuana.